-For information about coordinating or administering the PARCC assessments, including test security policies, administration procedures, and general administration tasks to complete before, during, and after testing, refer to the Test Coordinator Manual and the Test Administrator Manuals.
-Manuals are available now at http://avocet.pearson.com/PARCC/Home.
+For information about coordinating or administering the Illinois Assessment of Readiness, including test security policies, administration procedures, and general administration tasks to complete before, during, and after testing, refer to the Test Coordinator Manual and the Test Administrator Manuals.
+Manuals are available at: il.mypearsonsupport.com.